 If you carry a balance over to the next month, you could end up paying a significant amount of interest.
 Credit card interest rates can vary depending on the card and your credit health, but they can run high.

-As of January 2018, the average credit card annual percentage rate, or APR, was 16.32%.
+According to the Federal Reserve, as of February 2023, the average credit card annual percentage rate, or APR, was 20.09%.
 But if you have average or poor credit, you’ll likely pay an even higher rate.

 If you’re carrying a high balance and having trouble paying it down, one option you may consider is applying for a balance transfer card.
 Some balance transfer cards offer a 0% introductory rate during a period of anywhere between nine and 21 months, meaning you won’t pay interest on your balance during that time.